Jack MacKenzie (footballer, born 2000): Plymouth Argyle

 MacKenzie signed a three-year contract with Plymouth Argyle on 30 May 2025.
+He did not play at all in the first half of the 2025–26 season due to injuries.

 International career

 Mackenzie received his first international call-up of his career for the senior Scottish national team in October 2024, for Scotland's Nations League fixtures with Croatia and Portugal.